Trumped! (book)

 Trumped!
-The Inside Story of the Real Donald Trump – His Cunning Rise and Spectacular Fall is a 1991 book about Donald Trump that was written by John O'Donnell and James Rutherford, and published by Simon & Schuster.
+The Inside Story of the Real Donald Trump – His Cunning Rise and Spectacular Fall is a 1991 book about Donald Trump that was written by John R. O'Donnell and James Rutherford, and published by Simon & Schuster.
 Prior to writing the book, O'Donnell worked for Trump for three years, including one year as the president and chief operating officer of the Trump Plaza Hotel and Casino in Atlantic City, New Jersey.
 In the book, O'Donnell asserts that Trump is racist, cheap, and an incompetent businessman.

 Background and publication

-John O'Donnell had worked for Donald Trump for three years.
+O'Donnell had worked for Donald Trump for three years.
 In the final year, O'Donnell worked as the president and chief operating officer of the Trump Plaza Hotel and Casino in Atlantic City, New Jersey.
 In October 1989, three top executives for The Trump Organization were killed when their helicopter crashed.
 Trump expressed his condolences, and stated that he had chosen not to board the helicopter shortly before it crashed.

 O'Donnell had been passed over for a key position, and angrily quit his job at Trump Plaza in April 1990, after stating that Trump criticized Stephen Hyde, who ran Trump's Atlantic City operations and was killed in the helicopter crash.
 O'Donnell went to work as executive vice president and chief operating officer for Trump's competitor, Merv Griffin's Resorts Casino Hotel.
 O'Donnell said that when Trump discovered the book was being written, he tried to intimidate O'Donnell into cancelling the project.
 James Rutherford, the book's co-author, was a freelance writer from New Jersey.
 Trumped! was published by Simon & Schuster on May 10, 1991.